Oct 16, 2017, 9:48:29 AM CDT Apr 19, 2024, 10:06:21 AM CDT

 "Many teens dismiss sexual harassment and teasing as joking or even normal," says Dr. Westers.
 "Consequently, they may become permissive bystanders or, because they know each other, may not recognize the behavior as sexual violence or harassment."

 Discuss with your teen that how the other person perceives the joking and teasing is what qualifies as harassment, not necessarily what is intended.
-Also, if there is a power differential, such as in physical stature, age or grade, wealth or even popularity, joking and teasing cross the line to bullying and even harassment.
-Regardless, Dr. Westers says the Golden Rule is typically a good one by which to live and to teach your teen.
+Also, if there is a power difference, such as in physical size, age or grade, wealth or even popularity, joking and teasing are more likely to qualify as bullying and even harassment.

 Teach your teens to say "no" and accept "no"

-It is important that teens be able to stand up for themselves by clearly communicating to others when behavior toward them is unwanted or crossing boundaries without permission.
+It's important that teens be able to stand up for themselves by clearly communicating to others when behavior towards them is unwanted or when boundaries have been crossed without permission.
 Teach your teen that they always reserve the right to say "no" and have their "no" be accepted.

-It is also important that they have the skills to speak up against sexual violence as bystanders whenever they witness it.
-Federal law requires school personnel to treat sexual harassment as sex discrimination and to respond accordingly.
-Talk to your teen about how they might approach school personnel in reporting sexual violence, and be willing to offer and help your teen make a report.
+It's also important that your teen has the skills to speak up against sexual violence as a bystander whenever they see it.
+Federal law requires school staff to treat sexual harassment as sex discrimination and to respond accordingly.
+Talk to your teen about how they might approach school staff in reporting sexual violence, and be willing to offer and help your teen make a report.

-1 in 4 students experience some form of sexual violence.
-Teach your teen to say "no," accept "no""and how to speak up against sexual harassment via @Childrens.
+Nearly half of all teens have experienced some form of sexual violence.
+Teach your teen to say "no," accept "no" and how to speak up against sexual harassment with tips from @Childrens.

 Screen capture of family newsletter signup